Search IMG Library

 Classification and Assessment in Psychiatry

-This is a written paper, worth 150 marks and comprising of 150 questions made up of approximately one third covering critical review and two thirds covering clinical topics.
+This is a three-hour written paper, worth 150 marks and comprising of 150 questions.
+The content includes one third critical review and two thirds on clinical topics.

 It covers the following sections of the syllabus: